bethsmith0623/SEI-CC_4/README.md

 Just as with the class repo, you will fork & clone [the code challenges repo](https://git.generalassemb.ly/SEI-CC/daily-js-code-challenges).

-These coding challenges start with day 1 and will continue through week 8 (excluding project week).
+These coding challenges start with day 1 and will continue through week 8 (excluding project weeks).

 ### Videos of Lessons